Find Trade Colleges

 Find Schools Near

-What You Need to Know About Explosives Worker, Ordnance Handling Expert, or Blaster
+What Do Explosives Worker, Ordnance Handling Expert, or Blaster Do?

 Example of Explosives Worker, Ordnance Handling Expert, or Blaster Job Place and detonate explosives to demolish structures or to loosen, remove, or displace earth, rock, or other materials.
 May perform specialized handling, storage, and accounting procedures.
 Includes seismograph shooters.

-Explosives Worker, Ordnance Handling Expert, or Blaster Responsibilities
+Daily Life Of an Explosives Worker, Ordnance Handling Expert, or Blaster

-Qualities of an Explosives Worker, Ordnance Handling Expert, or Blaster
+What Skills Do You Need to Work as an Explosives Worker, Ordnance Handling Expert, or Blaster?

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.